joshling1919/integer-heroes/README.md

 `board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

-`automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a `type` (hexagon, triangle, or square) and a 2D array of `Cell`s.
-It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.

-`cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
-Each `Cell` will contain a `type` (hexagon, triangle, or square) and an `aliveState` (`true` or `false`).
+`game.js`: this script will handle the logic for the flow of the game.
+It will also do the checking for whether the characters that the student dragged into the area is correct, as well as check whether the predicted outcome is correct.

+`characters.js`: this script will contain the character objects, which can either be positive or negative.

+`numberline.js`: this will handle logic for which area of the numberline to display.

 ### Implementation Timeline